As well as its famous Prestonians and structures, Preston conceals some very interesting facts and achievements..

 - In 1816 Preston was the first provincial town in Britain to be lit by gas.
 Some of the gas pipes were made from old musket barrels welded end to end.

 - Charles Dickens’ novel ‘Hard Times’ was inspired by the hardship of Preston workers during the Great Lock Out when 26,000 people were put out of work in 1854.
-He stayed at the Bull & Royal Hotel on Church Street.
+He stayed at the Bull & Royal Hotel on Church Street, along with many other notable names.
+The Bull & Royal Hotel can be seen on the Preston City Heritage Walk.

 - Moor Park, created in 1833, is the first park in the country to which the right of public access was granted.